• Skip to primary navigation

 Baked salmon stores well in the fridge for up to 2 days.
 And one of my favorite things to do with leftover salmon is to toss it in a large green salad.
 Try my Kale salmon salad with Mozzarella cheese—and yes, chopped cold broccolini can be added in there as well.

-Other favorite ways are tossing the leftovers into scrambles eggs, or mixing it into a vegetable pasta.
+Other favorite ways are tossing the leftovers into scrambled eggs or mixing them into vegetable pasta.

 You can also reheat the leftovers over the stove.

-• Warming up the leftovers at a low temperature assures that the salmon won't dry out.
+- Warming up the leftovers at a low temperature ensures the salmon won't dry out.

 A few more notes